awsdocs/aws-storagegateway-user-guide/doc_source/smb-acl.md

 **To enable Windows ACLs when creating a new SMB file share**

 1. Create a file gateway if you don't already have one\.
-For more information, see [Creating a File Gateway](create-file-gateway.md)\.
+For more information, see [Creating a file gateway](create-file-gateway.md)\.

 1. If the gateway is not joined to a domain, add it to a domain\.
-For more information, see [Using Active Directory to Authenticate Users](managing-gateway-file.md#enable-ad-settings)\.
+For more information, see [Using Active Directory to authenticate users](managing-gateway-file.md#enable-ad-settings)\.

 1. Create an SMB file share\.
-For more information, see [Creating a File Share](GettingStartedCreateFileShare.md)\.
+For more information, see [Creating a file share](GettingStartedCreateFileShare.md)\.

 1. Enable Windows ACL on the file share from the Storage Gateway console\.